Meta descriptions are part of the foundation of successful SEO.

 So now that you know why meta descriptions matter, I’ll go over three basic tips to help you best optimize the descriptions on your site.

-First, you should always aim to keep your meta descriptions 155 character or less.
+First, you should always aim to keep your meta descriptions 155 characters or less.

 And if you’re worried about character count, there are plenty of tools online that will count the characters in your descriptions to make sure they’re the perfect length for results.